UWARG/computer-vision-python/README.md

 Please read the documentation and git best practices below before creating a pull request

+### IMPORTANT NOTE for setting up
+1. find a directory on your pc and git clone this repo
+2. to clone git submodules use command `git submodule update --init --recursive`
+3. You can download python 3.8.10 (the one that I am using) (keeping only one version of python will make your life so much easier)
+4. Create a virtual environment by first calling `pip install virtualenv`
+5. Open Computer Vision Python folder in vscode and in the terminal, type `virtualenv cvPython` where cvPython is the virtual environment name. (you can also type `virtualenv -p python3 cvPython` if you want to make sure it's python3)
+6. Now a virtualenv called cvPython is created.
+If you have windows, do `.\cvPython\Scripts\Activate.ps1` (in case your systems says `Execution of script is not available`, open Powershell with run as Admin and type `powershell Set-ExecutionPolicy RemoteSigned`).
+If you have Mac/Linux, you can just do `source ./cvPython/bin/activate`
+7. You will then see a (cvPython) in front of your command line, this means you are in the virtual environment
+8. Now `pip install -r requirements.txt` will install everything you need

 ## Git Practices
 To implement a new feature:
 1. Create a new branch from main